vincjo/datatables.deprecated/README.md

 **[https://github.com/vincjo/datatables](https://github.com/vincjo/datatables)**

-It has typescript support, headless UI, SSR, and provide a data handler.
+It has typescript support, headless UI, SSR, and provides a data handler.

 It is a complete rewrite involving a few breaking changes but the concept is the same.